agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 </div>

 The count is low in 2020 primarily because the data doesn't cover the whole year.
-It is also low due to the COVID pandemic which kept people off the streets, at least initially.
+It is also low due to the COVID pandemic keeping people off the streets, at least initially.
 To differentiate these two causes we could compare month by month to last year.